Top 10 Destinations in Rwanda You Must Visit

 1. Volcanoes National Park

-Located in northwestern Rwanda, Volcanoes National Park is world-renowned for its mountain gorilla trekking.
+Located in northwestern Rwanda, Volcanoes National Park is world-renowned for mountain gorilla trekking.
 Hiking through misty rainforest to sit quietly near a gorilla family is a once-in-a-lifetime experience.
-But the park offers more than gorillas—you can also spot golden monkeys, hike Mount Bisoke, or visit the grave of conservationist Dian Fossey.
+The park also offers golden monkeys, Mount Bisoke hikes, and Dian Fossey’s grave.

 Highlights: Gorilla trekking, golden monkeys, volcano hikes